Brita Stream® Dispenser

 What can I send in through this program?

-Can I only collect Brita®-branded packaging?
+Can I only send Brita®-branded packaging?

 Does my shipment have to weigh a certain amount before I can send it in?